 FAQ

 Yes!
 Almond butter, peanut butter or cashew butter works well.
 Of course the flavor will be different, but the texture will be similar.
 For nut-free bars, use sunflower seed butter.
+I used almond butter in my lemon protein bars, and they turned out great!

 Yes!
 It's easy to make your own pistachio butter.
 Just toast raw pistachios for about 7-9 minutes at 350°F, allow to cool completely, and blend in a food processor until smooth.
 This is a great homemade pistachio butter recipe.